 Does each undergraduate degree program require Catholic ethical formation related to the student’s major field(s) of study?

 Does your institution regularly provide academic events to address theological questions related to specialized disciplines?

 If yes, please describe:

-The University hosts many academic lectures throughout the year.
+The University hosts many academic lectures and conferences throughout the year.
 Many of these include considerations of individual areas of study in dialogue with revelation.

 Does your institution require cooperation among faculty in different disciplines in teaching, research and other academic activities?

 Western Civilization and Culture I and II are taught by members of the Philosophy, Literature, and History departments.
 Some of these class sections are co-taught by members of these departments.
 The faculty also participate in a monthly interdisciplinary research and teaching colloquia.